addyosmani/visibly.js/README.md

 }
 ```

+## Compatibility

+visibly has been tested with Google Chrome 12, 13 (beta), 14 (nightly), Opera 9.5, Firefox 5.0, Firefox 4.0, Internet Explorer 8.0, 9.0 and 10PP2.
+I don't currently have the ability to test IE7 accurately, however I'll make a note regarding compatibility once it's been established.

 ## Coming soon

 I intend on adding Jasmine tests to the repo once I've stabilised how I would like the internal visibly API to be structured.
 It's very close to final at the moment, however there is some further optimization that can be done.